edguer/k8s-partitioned-worker/README.md

 ## Problem statement

 Suppose a continuous batch worker should be built on top of a single data set in the same data source, for example: make data transformation over a database table, or picking up scheduled items in the cache.
 Running a single instance of that worker would be simple enough, but only one record at a time could be processed.
 Multi-threading will definitely help, but how can it be scaled to more than one server?
 Now suppose your worker is able to process 500 transactions per second in a single host, and you want to increase it to 1,000 TPS.
-Logic says adding one more worker would do, but then they would be processing the same data set at the same time, which will end up in concurrency problems or duplicated processing, with potentially no gain.
+Logic says adding one more worker would do, but then they would be processing the same data set at the same time, which will end up with a concurrency problems or duplicated processing, with potentially no gain.

 If using a message broker, the problem could be solved in the broker itself (such as Kafka partitions), but as the current scenario doesn't include the use of a queue or topic, there is nothing between the worker and the database to know what data that worker should process.